 Even though Holmdel is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Do you like to read, write and learn?
 If you move to Holmdel, you'll likely find that many of your neighbors like to as well.
 Holmdel is one of the more educated communities in America, with a full 64.61% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Holmdel in 2010 was $67,697, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $270,788 for a family of four.

 Holmdel is a very ethnically-diverse town.
 The people who call Holmdel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holmdel residents report their race to be White, followed by Asian.
 Important ancestries of people in Holmdel include Irish, German, Polish, and English.

 The most common language spoken in Holmdel is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Indic languages.